vtexdocs/help-center-content/docs/known-issues/en/file-manager-upload-with-two-one-more-existent-files-does-not-update-all-the-files-only-the-first.md

 ---
-title: File Manager upload with two one more existent files does not update all the files, only the first
+title: 'File Manager upload with two one more existent files does not update all the files, only the first'
 id: 2LHdzsFFe83E1Tf0Z4j66y
 status: PUBLISHED
 createdAt: 2022-03-17T00:20:51.454Z